Web Analytics Made Easy - StatCounter

 Good and failed HVAC capacitors shown side by side

-A visible comparison can help explain swelling, age, corrosion, and why the part still needs meter testing.
+A comparison can help explain swelling, corrosion, age, and why appearance alone is not enough.

 Ratings and terminals

-The label and terminal markings matter when matching the replacement capacitor to the equipment.
+The rating and terminal markings matter when matching the replacement capacitor to the equipment.

 Motor connection

-Capacitor problems are tied to the motors and compressor they help start or run.
+Capacitor problems are tied to the motor or compressor they help start and run.

 Related AC Repairs